sansseriff/phd_thesis/pandoc_site/chapter_04/section_03_introduction.md

 ### Development of a modulation source

-We produce our PPM signal signal by carving a 1550&#160;nm high rate mode locked laser with lithium niobate modulators.
+We produce our PPM signal by carving a 1550&#160;nm high rate mode locked laser with lithium niobate modulators.
 Each mode locked laser pulse has duration on the order of 0.5&#160;ps.
 By modulating a mode-locked laser, the optical pulses do not incur timing jitter from the limited slew rate of the modulators or the RF signal that drives them.
 Two modulators are used in series to achieve the high extinction ratio needed to successively block up to 2047 laser pulses in a row.

 We do two PPM demonstrations, with the source mode locked laser operating at 10.75 and 20 GHz.
-THe 10.75 GHz demonstration uses a M value of 10, thereby making frames with 1024 time slots of 93 ps width each.
+The 10.75 GHz demonstration uses a M value of 10, thereby making frames with 1024 time slots of 93 ps width each.
 The 20 GHz demonstration uses M=11, giving 2048 time slots per frame of 50 ps width.
 Each frame ends with a dead time of approximately 150 ns to allow the SNSPD to fully recover before the next frame.

 <!-- Therefore, we chose to carve pulses from a mode-locked laser.
 This approach allows for extremely short pulses in time, with the modulators responsible for sufficiently reducing any surrounding unwanted pulses.
 The temporal width of the modulator pulse response must be extremely short and able to modulate from 'off' to 'on' within a time frame of the order of the 50 ps bin width. -->